eatonphil/bsdscheme/README.md

 [![CircleCI](https://circleci.com/gh/eatonphil/bsdscheme.svg?style=svg)](https://circleci.com/gh/eatonphil/bsdscheme)

-This is a Scheme implementation written in D intended to eventually target Scheme R7RS.
+This is a Scheme implementation written in D intended to eventually support Scheme R7RS.
 There is an interpreter backend which is more mature and there is a compiler backend that targets D.

 ## Installation